Can large language models assist choice modelling? Insights into prompting strategies and current models' capabilities: Literature

 \section{Literature}

 Model specification is the main phase of the choice modelling process, characterised by a semi-structured, iterative, demanding workflow that is often time consuming.
-Rooted in behavioural theories and guided by the modeller’s knowledge and prior assumptions, this task involves making decisions on model structure and specification of the value functions (e.g., utility functions) \citep{van2022choice,nova2025improving}.
+Rooted in behavioural theories and guided by the modeller’s knowledge and prior assumptions, this task involves making decisions on model structure and specification of the value functions (e.g. utility functions) \citep{van2022choice,nova2025improving}.
 Modelling decisions include choices on the model family and error structure, which attributes to include, how to specify their functional form (e.g., linear, transformed, or interacted either among themselves or with covariates), and how to account for heterogeneity.
 Even with a modest number of variables, the space of possible model specification expands combinatorially \citep{rodrigues2024model}.
 In this section, we look at existing work on assisted model specification before turning our attention to LLMs.
+We then focus on LLM capabilities and their performance, which are shaped by prompting strategies and external tool accessibility.